sdh2110/mint-translator/README.md

 Converts CSV exports of transactions from Mint into the format used by my personal finances spreadsheet.

+## Intitial Setup

+- Clone this repo.
+- Run `pip install -r .\translator\requirements.txt` from the root directory of the project.

 ## Using the Translator Tool

 ### Standard Use